SIDDH5320/Spreadsheet-app/README.md

 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **React Icons**: For providing a clean, modern user interface.

-## Configuration
-To customize the grid size or adjust settings related to pagination, search, or formatting, refer to the configuration files located in:
-- `src/config/grid.js`
-- `src/config/state.js`

-These files allow for adjusting the grid size, formatting options, and pagination limits based on project requirements.

 ## Contributors
 - [Your Name](https://github.com/SIDDH5320)